 <em> tags in post content.
 No other tags would be allowed.
 You can enter as many tags as you would like (separated by commas, do not include angle brackets

 You may allow any HTML tags that you wish, but please be aware that some tags (e.g.,

 <head>, et al) should not be allowed for security reasons.
-If in doubt, leave this option blank to disable all HTML tags in post content.
+If in doubt, leave the Post Formatting option blank to use WordPress’ default set of allowed HTML tags.